jav-aragones/slackbuilds-varios/epson-inkjet-printer-202101w/README.md

 <b> Epson L3210 </b>

-This is a driver for many Epson EcoTank L3210 printer.
+This is a driver for the Epson EcoTank L3210 printer.

-Search the models if you need other.
+Please search the model if you need another driver.

 https://download.ebz.epson.net/dsc/search/01/search/?OSC=LX